wp-plugins/widget-wrangler/README.txt

 When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled.
 A copied widget will contain the original widget form for the WP widget.

-= What is the Sidebars page? =

-Widget Wrangler allows you to alter the HTML a sidebar produces.
-This makes it easier when using a downloaded theme, or if you don't know how to edit a sidebar's registration in a theme's function.php file.

 == Screenshots ==

 1. Widget Page Manager
-1. Individual Widget - Some features shown are for the Pro version only.
+1. Individual Widget
-1. Cloned Wordpress Widget - mini loops
+1. Cloned Wordpress Widget
 1. Widget Wrangler Corral Widget

 == Changelog ==

+= 2.0.2 =

+* Bug fix: Saving settings without Pro License

+= 2.0.1 =

+* Upgrade bug fix

 = 2.0 =